tohojo/bufferbloat-net/content/cerowrt/wiki/index.md

 bufferbloat problem, and deserves wider use.
 Lots of people are using it as their production router.

-Since all development on CeroWrt stopped in July 2014, we recommend you use a supported build from either [OpenWrt](http://openwrt.org) or the [LEDE Project](http://lede-project.org).
+Since all development on CeroWrt stopped in July 2014, we recommend you use a supported build from [OpenWrt](http://openwrt.org)
+<strike>or the [LEDE Project](http://lede-project.org)</strike>.
 However, you can download the final CeroWrt 3.10.50-1 build from:

 {{< attachment name="CeroWrt 3.10.50-1 for WNDR3700v2" type="binary" description="" filename="140724000000_openwrt-ar71xx-generic-wndr3700v2-squashfs-factory3.10.50-1.img" >}}
 {{< attachment name="CeroWrt 3.10.50-1 for WNDR3800" type="binary" description="" filename="140724000000_openwrt-ar71xx-generic-wndr3800-squashfs-factory3.10.50-1.img"  >}}